atreyi-biswas/ui-ux-projects/README.md

 # 🎨 UI/UX Repository
+*"In design, my free will is the only blueprint I follow."*

+---

+⚠️ Disclaimer:
+This project may seem random, unexpected, or even a little crazy — and that's exactly the point.
+Creativity doesn’t always follow logic.
+Sometimes, the boldest ideas begin where the rules end.

+---

 This is a personal repository for storing and organizing my **UI/UX design work**, experiments, and resources.
 I'm a B.Tech student in **Computer Science and Engineering** at **Indian Institute of Engineering Science and Technology (IIEST) Shibpur**, exploring user-centered design alongside development.